We spent Christmas in Tennessee this year at my parents home near Chattanooga and it was so lovely there.Let me take you away for just a bit.

 Squeezing through the rocks.

-And don't worry if you are a little claustrophobic, the hubs is a little and he was fine.
+And don’t worry if you are a little claustrophobic, Mike is and he was fine.

 Although I did hear him whimper softly at times.

 Nativity in the rocks.

 Looking down to the walkway we just came in on.